 The Northeast Ohio Media Group is responsible for all multimedia ad sales and marketing for The Plain Dealer.

-The Plain Dealer is Ohio’s largest daily newspaper with over 560,000 readers daily and almost one million readers on Sunday.
+The Plain Dealer is Ohio’s largest daily newspaper with almost 540,000 readers daily and over 850,000 on Sunday.
 Since its founding in 1842, it has been a part of the Cleveland landscape.